 What the ..?
 The hairs on the back of her neck rose and Elizabeth licked her drying lips, uncertain whether to comply.
 She looked around at the others but all sense of anyone else had fallen away, as she was left suspended in the beam of the guide’s gentle gaze.

 Except she looked like a tour guide no more.
-Jumper and jeans had been replaced by, of all things, a robe, white and glowing under the leaded light, her lanyard now a rough belt.
+Jumper and jeans had given way to, of all things, a robe, white and glowing under the leaded light, her lanyard now a rough belt.
 Her hair, no longer fixed in a ponytail, had become a halo of blond.
 Some force propelling her forward, Elizabeth stepped towards the hot-spring and reluctantly, unable to resist, bent over it.

 Stared into it.

 And Jenny stared back, her toothy grin wide and innocent.
-Her eyes laughed as they’d always done, love written within every contour of her smiling face as it riffed and rippled on, then beneath, then once more upon the water.
+Her eyes laughed as they’d always done, love written within every contour of her smiling face as its reflection riffed and rippled upon the water.

 Like the echo of a wave, the pain Elizabeth had ignored deep within rose.
 The agony of it threatened to consume her, before it floated away, her heart suddenly brimful with a joy she hadn’t felt in what seemed forever.
-With tears running down her cheeks, in wonder she turned to her daughter, the words, “Jenny!
-You look so well—” strangled before they were born as she finally realised her hand was empty and no one there.
+With tears running down her cheeks, she turned to her daughter in wonder.
+“Jenny!
+You look so well—” The words were strangled before they were fully born.

-As she stared up at the robed vision before her, the woman she knew as Esme returned to her side and took Elizabeth in her arms.
+As she stared up at the robed vision, the woman she knew as Esme returned to her side and took Elizabeth in her arms.
 Hallows Way and the people she thought had been there with her, dissolved like mist in spring water, leaving only the two of them.

-After an age, they turned slowly away and made their way through the now-moonlit streets, back towards the station, as if they were the only people left in the world.
+Time passed.
+Eventually, they turned slowly away from the well and returned through the lonely and now moonlit streets, back towards the station, as if they were the only people left in the world.
 The young woman leant heavily on the Ancient, shoulders heaving, her sobs like howls.